kennytilton/web-mx/doc/intro-clock.md

 * incomplete recomputation (worse); and
 * duplicate, inconsistent recomputation, aka glitches.

-Let us look at some code that does all that, to make those ideas concrete.
+Let us look at some code that addresses all that.

 #### Hello Clock
 Follow these steps to clone Web/MX itself and run an example.